Wine-growing "oases" in Bánát - Bánát wine region

 The Banat wine region does not form a single area, but consists of so-called oases, which are Nagykikinda (Kikinda), Nagybecskerek (Zrenjanin) and Versec (Vrsac) are grouped around.

-Nagykikinda was once a famous wine-growing region, but over time the vineyards were exterminated, and only "hard-pressed wine lovers" saved the old estates from destruction.
-Today, however, more and more young winemakers are appearing, who are attracting attention by renewing old plantations or planting new ones.
+Nagykikinda was once a famous wine-growing region, but over time the vineyards were exterminated, and only "die-hard wine lovers" saved the old estates from destruction.
+Today, however, more and more young winemakers are appearing, who attract attention by renovating old plantations or planting new ones.
 In addition to the traditional cabernet sauvignon, chardonnay, Riesling from the Rhine, pinot noir and merlot, Serbian grape varieties such as "Morava", which can withstand the lower temperatures found in the plains, are increasingly being planted.
 The other "new style" variety is "probus", which was created by crossing cabernet sauvignon and kadarka.

 Regarding the area around Nagykikinda, the biggest "oases" are in the area of Nákófalva (Nakovo), which lies next to the Romanian border.
 We recommend this area especially to those who love Italian Riesling or Cabernet Sauvignon, or especially Hamburg Muscat.
 The Zaveštaj (Heritage) winery operates in Nákófalva, the name of which also refers to nurturing generational traditions.
 The owner Tešić family not only inherited the plantations, but also the "old recipe" of winemaking, to which each generation added its knowledge and work.
 They also make pálinka, as we have seen in other Vojvodina wineries, but the emphasis here is also on the wines, especially on the production of white wines.
 This area includes the Tiszahegyesi (You're drinking) are also winemakers who, in addition to szasla, like merlot and cabernet sauvignon and are happy to produce rosé-type wines as well.